 For starters, there’s the form guide (WDL) that shows which sides are claiming a lot of draws to help boost their position and who’s on a winning/losing streak.
 The big example here is Middlesbrough who’ve drawn eight games, lost ten and won just four – the obvious thought no matter who they’re playing is a loss but eight draws suggests they could take a point from a side close by to them in the table.

-Manchester United should probably be the first name on your BTTS acca thanks to a strong goalscoring record but a lousy goals against tally – De Gea might be a world class ‘keeper but he’s letting so many goals this season that his side should really go into each game a goal down from kick off.
+Manchester City should probably be the first name on your BTTS acca thanks to a strong goalscoring record but a lousy goals against tally – Man City were letting so many goals in last season, but his side could really go into each game a goal down from kick off.

 Using the tables to your advantage is a great way to construct a winning acca – use all the information wisely and you’ll be profiting heavily week in week out.